mabdelatty1987/vmm-v3-script/Doc/README.md

 Please refer to the sample configuration under directory [Lab](Lab/)

+## requirements.txt

+This file contains list of python3 libraries required by the script

+on your workstation, install it using the following command

+        pip3 install -r requirements.txt

 ## vmm.py
 This script is the user interface, which will read the configuration `lab.yaml` and call the library from `lib1.py1

 There are different arguments required by this script
 - argument `upload` : to create VMM configuration files and upload them into VMM pod
 - argument `start` : to start the topology inside the VMM
 - argument `stop` : to stop the topology inside the VMM
-- argument `get_serial` :  to get serial console information of the active VMs in the VMM
-- argument `get_vga` :  to get the VNC port to access into Video console of the VM (if vnc is enabled)
-- argument `get_ip` :  to get external IP address assigned to the VM (if VM is connected to bridge external)
 - argument `list` :  to get the list of running VMs
 - argument `set_gw`: to send configuration of gateway (ip address on other interface (em1,em2, etc) and DHCP server configuration)
-- argument `set_host`: to send configuration to PC VMs
+- argument `set_host`: to send configuration to Linux VMs
+- argument `init_junos`: to send configuration to vEX and/or vPTX

 ## Caution